LA PAZ´S WASTEWATER CRISIS

 Díaz blames industry as the major culprit to the pollution.
 Despite a 2014 law that mandates factories to treat their water, it is hardly enforced.
 In 2013, the Contraloría General del Estado conducted an environmental audit and published an alarming report revealing the state of contamination.
 Nonetheless, La Paz still doesn't have a main water-treatment plant.
 As Díaz explains, ‘There is just no space for a plant in La Paz.’

 Today, some of La Paz’s wastewater is treated by small plants spread throughout the city, but only in the most basic and superficial way.
 Since the 1980s, government proposals have been drafted to build a large plants capable of treating the city’s water.
 But supporters have encountered resistance and a lack of political will.
 Municipalities have shown reticence to raising needed taxes.
-One project, from 1980, conceptualised a plant in the Irpavi neighborhood, but it was rejected to allow space for the military school and the Megacenter shopping mall.
+One project, from 1980, conceptualised a plant in the Irpavi neighbourhood, but it was rejected to allow space for the military school and the Megacenter shopping mall.
 In 1993, the Japanese agency JICA helped plan a facility but work stalled due to a lack of funding.
 Since then, ten small plants have been built, but the need for a major water-treatment system remains.

 This seems like a no-brainer, as the estimated cost of such a project has been calculated to be about US$70 million (the teléferico has cost about US$800 million so far).
 And indeed, on World Water Day this past March, the national government announced the investment of US$500 million for water-treatment plants across the country.